OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part2.md

 ![SharePoint Connector](images/Part2-SPConnector11.png)

 c.
 Be sure you select the default SharePoint site 1️⃣ and click the Home page 2️⃣ to select it.
 Click Save 3️⃣ and view your news page.
-Your page may lookt a little different than the screen shot; just make sure you choose the Home page and not one of the individual news stories.
+Your page may look a little different than the screen shot; just make sure you choose the Home page and not one of the individual news stories.

 ![SharePoint Connector](images/Part2-SPConnector12.png)